 Is Losartan a Beta Blocker or ACE Inhibitor

 Losartan is not a beta blocker or an ACE inhibitor.
 Instead, it belongs to a class of medications called ARBs or angiotensin receptor blockers.
 ARBs work by blocking the AT1 receptors found on various tissues throughout the heart, blood vessels, and kidneys.
-As a result of this, ARBs are able to reduce the effects of angiotensin II which include narrowing of the blood vessels (vasoconstriction).

-Similarly, angiotensin-converting enzyme (ACE) Inhibitors reduce the effect of angiotensin but through a slightly different mechanism.
+Angiotensin-converting enzyme (ACE) Inhibitors reduce the effect of angiotensin but through a slightly different mechanism.
 While ARBs block the receptors that angiotensin II binds to, ACE inhibitors prevent the conversion of angiotensin I into angiotensin II, reducing the amount available for binding.

-Generally, a patient will not be prescribed ARBs and ACE inhibitors at the same time.
+A patient will not be prescribed ARBs and ACE inhibitors at the same time.
 However, always talk with your doctor before you start, stop, or make any change to a medication regimen.

-Losartan Dosage
+Dosage

 Losartan dosage comes in 25mg, 50mg, and 100mg strength.
 Your dosage will vary depending on age, current health condition, as well as the purpose of the medication.
 However, most doctors will prescribe the lowest amount they believe will be effective for the patient.

-What is a good losartan dosage for seniors?
+What is a good dosage for seniors?

-Losartan is one of the first options for the treatment of high blood pressure in the elderly since it is one of the safest options.
+since it is one of the safest options.
 Generally, seniors tolerate it well and experience minimal side effects.
 Seniors also typically start with a dose of 25mg or 50mg.
 The prescriber may adjust this dose as necessary to achieve results and minimize side effects.

-How Long Does It Take Losartan To Work
+How Long Does It Take To Work

 Most people will not feel a difference as the medication begins to work.
 They usually feel the same and only notice a difference in their actual blood pressure measurements.
 The best way to gauge if the medication is working is by tracking your blood pressure over time.

-How Long Does Losartan Stay In Your System
+How Long Does Stay In Your System

 Overall, losartan is a pretty well-tolerated medication with minimal side effects.
-The most common losartan side effects in individuals with high blood pressure include:

 - upper respiratory infection